mpron/mpron.github.io/resume.md

 ### DZone, Inc., *Lead Analyst, Senior Editor*
 Cary, NC, 10/2009 – Present

+- Conducted research and produced the majority of content for DZone’s research guides.
+Now the largest revenue generator.
-- Created and managed sponsored content that comprised the largest piece of revenue for the company.
+- Generated and managed sponsored content portals in Drupal that comprised the largest piece of revenue for the company at the time.
 - Contacted and persuaded over 300 technology writers to join a blog republishing program that provided the bulk of content for DZone portals.
 - Interviewed, hired and trained content managers to understand the software development space.
 - Editorial liaison for sales and DZone customers.